airwuu/ucmmm/CONTRIBUTING.md

 ```
 ucmmm/
-├── frontend-v1/    # Legacy Next.js frontend (maintenance mode)
+├── frontend-v1/    # Legacy Next.js frontend (maintenance mode, please ignore)
 ├── frontend-v2/    # Active Vite + React frontend (accepting contributions)
 └── README.md
 ```

 > **Note:** Active development is focused on `frontend-v2`.
-The `frontend-v1` directory contains the legacy frontend and is in maintenance mode.
+The `frontend-v1` directory contains the legacy frontend and is preserved for reference purposes.
+The migration from `frontend-v1` to `frontend-v2` could still have some lost features.
+Please report any missing features to the GitHub issue tracker.

 ## Getting Started